PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 The `SELECT` statement can also extract information from XML sources by using XPATH.
 Column extressions and `WHERE` clauses must be made in XPATH, in order to operate on XML sources.
 XML Sources can be entire XML Documents, or XML Nodes inside an XML Document.
-If the XPATH does not contain whitespace, and begins with a `/`, it can be written as-is in the script.
-Otherwise, you can use the
-`XPath(expression)` function to convert a string value to an XPATH expression than can be used to select nodes from a XML source.
+If the XPATH does not contain whitespace, and begins with a `/`, `.` or a `@`, it can be written as-is in the script.
+Otherwise, you can use the `XPath(expression)` function to convert a string value to an XPATH expression than can be used to select nodes from a XML source.
 XPATH exrepssions used in column definition, extract values from the corresponding XML nodes selected, while XPATH expressions used in
 `WHERE` clauses, refer to the nodes selected.